-28. As noted in the first follow-up report, the Examiners' recommendations for R. 14 will be addressed in the revision of the NORUT, where the language of the relevant Articles has been adapted.
+45. As noted in the first follow-up report, the Examiners' recommendations for R. 14 will be addressed in the revised NORUT, actually at the Advisory Council, where the language of the relevant Articles has been adapted.
 R. 14 has not been met.

-29. With regard to the Examiners' recommendations, as it pertains to deficiencies noted in R. 13 and 14, as noted above one of the R. 13 requirements has been met as it pertains to the reporting of URTs by entities from all sectors.
-The other recommendations for R. 13 and 14 have not been met and so this recommendation remains not met.
-With regard to the recommendation pertaining to R. 21 for DNFBPs under the CB, the P&G for IC & IB and MTC have been updated to reflect a requirement with regard to transactions that have no apparent or economic lawful purpose being examined and written findings being available for competent authorities and auditors.
-The other relevant recommendation pertains to countermeasures for countries that do no or insufficiently apply the FATF Recommendations.
-Measures have been included in the P&Gs instructing the relevant businesses to consult the FATF, CFATF and other FSRB websites for high risk and non-cooperative jurisdictions.
-The Authorities note that with regard to making the obligations in R. 15 and 21 enforceable on DNFBPs supervised by the FIU (MOT) and the GCB, the Minimum Internal Control Standards (MICS) has been revised.
-The revised MICS is will be in force on January 1, 2014.
-Consequently the recommendation has not been met.
+- 46. With regard to the Examiners' recommendations, as it pertains to deficiencies noted in R. 13 and 14, one of the R. 13 requirements has been met as it pertains to the reporting of URTs by entities from all sectors.
+The updates provided to other recommendations for R. 13 and 14 have not been met and so this recommendation remains not met. - 47.
+As indicated in the previous follow-up report, the Recommendation 21 was fully met, therefore the Examiner's recommendations pertaining to R. 21 for DNFBPs under the CB, have been met. - 48.
+The Authorities note that with regard to making the obligations in R. 15 and 21 enforceable on DNFBPs supervised by the FIU (MOT) and the GCB, the Minimum Internal Control Standards (MICS) has been revised, edited and presented to the board and to the GCB.
+The final version of the MICS is expected to be presented to the sector in the second half of 2014.
+The updated MICS implement the current FATF Recommendations in Chapter 7 ("Deterrence and detection of money laundering and terrorist financing"), addressing amongst others identification of customers and customer due diligence, recognition and reporting of unusual transactions and the various requirements for the casino organization and its employees.
+Consequently the recommendation has been partially met.